 New Beginnings Require Letting Go of the Ending

-In life we are always being given second chances.
-Actually more like thousands of chances that cycle through until we get it right.
+In life we are always being given chances—challenges, opportunities, and learning experiences—across many cycles.
 We are constantly being given grace.
-Grace to make ‘mistakes’, grace to make changes, grace to adapt, grace to grow, and grace to evolve.
-We will never have it all figured out because we are in a constant state of learning.
-Always.
+Grace to make ‘mistakes’, grace to experiment, grace to adapt, grace to make changes, and grace to learn.
+We will never have it all figured out because we are in a constant state of learning and development.
 It is why we are all here—to learn and to evolve.
-And only you can figure out what your curriculum is.

-Oftentimes we are presented with chances and opportunities to accept and respond to life’s situations in different ways.
-Do we react in the same way or can we learn our lessons and choose differently?
-Unconsciously it is easier to run off of existing programming and behaviors.
-What we don’t realize is that these opportunities are really gifts being presented to us by the universe.
+Oftentimes we are presented with opportunities to accept and respond to life’s situations in different ways.
+Do we react in the same way or can we learn our lessons and choose differently.
+While unconsciously it is easier to run off of existing programming and behaviors, we are constantly being given experiences to expand beyond them.
+Oftentimes we don’t realize that these experiences are really gifted opportunities to learn and change.
 If we can learn the lessons we need to learn through these experiences, we can move forward.
-Releasing ourselves from the same pattern or cycle.
-They are gifts because they are opportunities for change.
-And change is what allows us to self-actualize and follow the call of our soul.
+We can release ourselves from the same pattern or cycle.
+We can expand our perspective and personally evolve.

 “You cannot start your new beginning if you are still holding on to the ending.”